 Example 1.
 Creating an ExecutionReport message using the session’s FIX dictionary.
 Depending on what was configured for this session it might be a custom dictionary.

 Example 2.
-Creating an ExecutionReport message using the FIXcustom dictionary configured in qfa.adaptor.properties file.
+Creating an ExecutionReport message using the FIXcustom dictionary configured in the qfa.adaptor.properties file.

 Generate Message Classes that bind to Custom FIX Protocols and New C++ namespace for custom FIX protocols